 Two-spotted spider mites (TSSM) are the most common mites found on peppers, although broad mites are also a sporadic pest.
 TSSM are tiny (1/60-1/80 inch), yellowish in color with 2 dark spots on each side of their body.
 Their damage is most often the first indicator of their presence on pepper plants.
 They feed by removing fluids from plant tissue leading to lighter colored or white areas described as stippling.
 Extensive feeding can lead to reduced photosynthesis, reduced vigor, and potential death of plants.
 TSSM most often occur on the undersides of leaves.
-They reproduce very quickly and once a heavy population is reached, webbing can be observed on plants.
+They reproduce very quickly and once a heavy population is reached; webbing can be observed on plants.
 Mites are flared by hot, dry conditions, particularly in July and August, and using broad-spectrum insecticides like organophosphates, carbamates or pyrethroids killing predators, or by frequent applications of fungicides.
+The use of a spreader sticker is recommended with foliar applications to increase coverage and control of these tiny arthropods.
+There are some label restrictions on the types of spreader-stickers that can be used with certain products, so take care to read your label.

-Apply on Apply one of the following formulations: Group Product Name (=Restricted Use) Product Rate Active Ingredient(s) PHI (d) REI (h) Bee TR 6 Agri-Mek SC 1.75 to 3.5 fl oz/A abamectin 7 12 Н 6 + 3A Gladiator 19.0 fl oz/A abamectin + zeta-cypermethrin 7 12 Н 6 + 28 Minecto Pro 5.5 to 10.0 fl oz/A abamectin + cyantraniliprole 7 12 Н 10A Onager 1EC 12 to 24 fl oz/A hexythiazox 1 12 N 10B Zeal Miticide 4.0 to 6.0 oz/A etoxazole 7 12 L 20B Kanemite 15SC 31 fl oz/A acequinocyl 1 12 L 21A Magister SC 24.0 to 31.0 fl oz/A fenazaquin 3 12 Н 21A Portal 2.0 pt/A fenpyroximate 1 12 L 21A Torac (broad mite only) 14.0 to 21.0 fl oz/A tolfenpyrad 1 12 Н 23 Oberon 2SC 7.0 to 8.5 fl oz/A spiromesifen 1 12 M 23 Movento (broad mite only) 4.0 to 5.0 fl oz/A spirotetramat 1 24 L 7C + 23 Senstar (broad mite only) 8.0 to 10.0 fl oz/A pyriproxyfen + spirotetramat 1 24 L 20D Acramite 50WS 0.75 to 1.0 lb/A bifenazate 3 12 M
+Apply on e of the following formulations : Group Product Name (=Restricted Use) Product Rate Active Ingredient(s) PHI (d) REI (h) Bee TR 6 Agri-Mek SC 1.75 to 3.5 fl oz/A abamectin 7 12 Н 6 + 28 Minecto Pro 5.5 to 10.0 fl oz/A abamectin + cyantraniliprole 7 12 Н 10A Onager 1EC 12 to 24 fl oz/A hexythiazox 1 12 N 10B Zeal Miticide 2.0 to 3.0 oz/A etoxazole 7 12 L 20B Kanemite 15SC 31 fl oz/A acequinocyl 1 12 L 21A Magister SC 24.0 to 36.0 fl oz/A fenazaquin 3 12 Н 21A Portal 2.0 pt/A fenpyroximate 1 12 L 21A Torac (broad mite only) 14.0 to 21.0 fl oz/A tolfenpyrad 1 12 Н